LuckCky/google_login/README.md

 3. httplib2

-4. oauth2client - any version (hopefully) will do, so you san keep using your favorite version without upgrading
+4. oauth2client - any version (hopefully) will do, so you can keep using your favorite version without upgrading

 To work with Google Spreadsheets I recommend gspread (https://github.com/burnash/gspread)